The MAK Pellet Grill Fans Facebook group is very active and helpful.

 This can happen if the grill has run out of pellets during a cook.
 Always check to make sure your hopper has fresh, dry pellets when you begin a cook.

-If this alarm happens when the hopper has pellets in it: Check your firepot to make sure it has not overflowed, and empty any ash & pellets out of the firepot.
+If this alarm happens when the hopper has pellets in it: Let the grill and metal cool and check your firepot to make sure it has not overflowed, and empty any ash & pellets out of the firepot.
 Then turn the grill on with the insides removed so you can watch the auger.
 Ensure that the auger is pushing pellets into the firepot, and that the fan is running.
-If pellets are moving and the fan is running, but no fire will start, try placing a small piece of tissue onto the igniter while the grill it turned on.
-If the tissue lights, but the pellets won’t maintain a fire, it’s likely the pellets have absorbed moisture; swap the pellets for a new dry bag and try again.
-If the tissue will NOT light, it’s likely the igniter has failed, and you can contact us for a replacement.
+If pellets are moving and the fan is running, but no fire will start, your igniter has likely failed, and you should contact us for a replacement.

 *Be aware that the first time running the grill, or if you’ve run out of pellets, it will take a longer time to start and can trigger this alarm, as the pellets have to work their way all the way through the emptied auger chamber.
 If you get the alarm in these cases, simply turn the grill off, and turn it back on again.